What is Compound Interest?

 Compound interest is often called the eighth wonder of the world — a phrase attributed to Albert Einstein.
 Unlike simple interest, which is calculated only on your initial principal, compound interest is calculated on the principal plus all previously accumulated interest.
 This creates an exponential growth curve that accelerates over time.

 The longer your money compounds, the more dramatic the effect.
-The difference between 10 years and 30 years of compounding is not 3×, it is often 8–10×.
+The difference between 10 years and 30 years of compounding is not 3x, it is often 8-10x.
 This is why starting to invest early is one of the most powerful financial decisions you can make.
+Even small differences in the number of years can lead to dramatically different outcomes for your wealth.

 The Rule of 72